Title: | Christ Child as Good Shepherd |

 ---|

-Notes: | PLEASE USE THIS CREDIT INFORMATION: Christ Child as Good Shepherd. http://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=57459
+Notes: | PLEASE USE THIS BRIEF CREDIT INFORMATION FOR FREE, NON-COMMERCIAL CONGREGATIONAL PRINTING: Christ Child as Good Shepherd. http://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=57459 FOR OTHER USES: Full credit information can be found below in the Copyright Source field.

 Carved ivory statuette depicting the Good Shepherd is likely from Goa (west coast of India), a Jesuit training center for missionaries.
 At the bottom, Christ's follower Mary Magdalene reads scriptures in a mountain cave, where, according to legend, she retired in later life.
 Above is a fountain of life (suggestive of baptism) with doves and lambs, and at the top is the meditative figure of the Christ Child sitting with a lamb. [from Wikimedia Commons] |